Ignis Scientia: Final Fantasy XV

 Ignis is introduced as a member of the royal retinue of Noctis Lucis Caelum, crown prince of Lucis, a monarchical state in the world of Eos.
 He is the primary designated driver of the party's automobile, the Regalia, and would prepare meals that provides various statistical benefits for the party whenever they set camp.
 Ignis wields daggers and polearms in battle; when controlling Noctis, the player can issue him commands and co-opt moves with him, including the ability to add elemental damage to Noctis's weapon.
 Following a major 2018 update for XV, player may assume direct control of Ignis, who may infuse his own dagger attacks with elemental damage.
 Each element gives him a different property in battle: fire focuses on heavy single-target damage, lighting allows him to cover vast distances between enemies, and ice inflicts area damage to groups of enemies in close proximity to each other.
 Ignis has a composed and serious personality, though he frequently exchanges banter with the rest of the party and occasionally make puns or sarcastic quips.

 Alongside Gladiolus Amicitia and Prompto, Ignis accompanies Noctis on a road journey to the city-state of Altissia, where he is set to marry Lady Lunafreya Nox Fleuret from the realm of Tenebrae.
 Shortly after the party's arrival in Altissia, the city-state became the site of a massive battle involving an invading Niflheim force and one of the deities of Eos, Leviathan.
 Ignis is permanently blinded in the aftermath of Altissia's destruction, which instigates a period of conflict and tension between as the other members of the retinue struggle to process their hardships and loss.
 The world is soon overtaken by a plague of darkness and monstrous daemons unleashed by Ardyn Izunia, the former chancellor of the Niflheim empire, with Ignis and the others separated from Noctis following an incident at Gralea, the capital city of Niflheim.
 Ignis eventually acclimatizes to his disability and learns to fight effectively as a Daemon hunter without his eyesight.
 Following their reunion a decade later, Ignis accompanies Noctis to his final confrontation with Ardyn in the ruins of Insomnia, the former Lucian capital.

-Episode Ignis reveals that Ignis was raised alongside Prince Noctis from a young age, and that they were both close as children.
+Episode Ignis reveals that Ignis was raised alongside Noctis from a young age, and that they were both close as children.
 The DLC episode recounts Ignis' activities during the Niflheim invasion of Altissia, where he temporarily works with Lunafreya's brother Ravus as they work together to search for Noctis and Lunafreya.
 The DLC reveals how Ignis became blinded after he uses Noctis' family heirloom, the magical Ring of the Lucii, to fight off Ardyn.
 Episode Ignis also features an alternate ending as part of its branching narrative, where Ignis successfully defeats Ardyn and manages to prevent the world's grim fate from the original timeline to come to pass using his ingenuity.